MicrosoftDocs/windows-dev-docs/hub/apps/develop/windows-integration/integrate-sharesheet-unpackaged.md

 ## Windows Share with package identity demo

-The following video demonstrates how adding package identity to an app provides the ability to seamlessly handle shared files in Windows Share:
+The following video demonstrates how an unpackaged app can be a share target after being granted package identity and registering as a share target:

 > [!VIDEO https://learn-video.azurefd.net/vod/player?id=49784732-8213-43b2-b1fe-003aa218432e]